The best local moving companies in Massachusetts

 Other things to consider for your Massachusetts to Connecticut move

 - State licensing: The Connecticut Department of Transportation (CDOT) regulates in-state moving companies and taxi, trucking, and bus companies.
 In addition, customers are also protected from scam movers by regulations set forth by the Connecticut State Department of Consumer Protection.
-Make sure your moving company is fully licensed before you book.
+Before you book, double-check that your moving company is properly licensed.

 - State regulator: Easily verify the status of a Connecticut moving license anytime on the official state regulator’s website, here.

-- Change of address: Submit your USPS change of address form at least a week before your move.
-That way, once you’ve locked in your moving date, your mail will start forwarding to Connecticut without a hitch.
+- Change of address: Submit your USPS change of address form at least one week before your move.
+Just set your official move date, and your mail will be forwarded to Connecticut right on time.
 Get started here.

 Things to do in Connecticut